astorDev/backi/timers/dotnet/articles/101/index.md

 }
 ```

-Running it by `dotnet run --timer=Threading` will print us the ticker response, but kill the whole application in case of a error:
+Running it by `dotnet run --timer=Threading` will print us the ticker response, but kill the whole application in case of an error:

 ![](threading-demo.gif)

-Killing the whole app doesn't seem like a pleasable idea at all.
+Killing the whole app doesn't seem like an acceptable idea at all.
 Let's see what other timers have to offer.

 ## System.Timers.Timer